luismcontreras/draft-belm-green-framework/draft-belmq-green-framework.md

          can be referred to as an ISO Energy Management System (ISO-EnMS).

-Device
+Device:
       A device is a piece of electrical or non-electrical equipment.

       Reference: Adapted from [IEEE100].

-Component
+Component:
       A component is a part of electrical or non-electrical equipment (device).

       Reference: Adapted from [TMN].

-Meter (Energy Meter)
+Meter (Energy Meter):
       A meter is a device intended to measure electrical energy by integrating power with respect to time.

       Reference: Adapted from [IEC60050].

-Power Inlet
+Power Inlet:
       A power inlet (or simply "inlet") is an interface at which a device or component receives energy from another device or component.

-Power Outlet
+Power Outlet:
       A power outlet (or simply "outlet") is an interface at which a device or component provides energy to another device or component.

-Power Interface
+Power Interface:
       A Power Interface is a power inlet, outlet, or both.

-Power State
+Power State:
       A Power State is a condition or mode of a device (or component) that broadly characterizes its capabilities, power, and responsiveness to input.

       Reference: Adapted from [IEEE1621].

-Power State Set
+Power State Set:
       A Power State Set is a collection of Power States that comprises a named or logical control grouping.